Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Internal gravity waves

 \section{Internal gravity waves}

-Let us first consider the internal gravity waves propagating in a stably stratified fluid in the absence of turbulence and neglecting dissipations.
-These waves are described by the following momentum and entropy equations written in the Boussinesq approximation:
+Let us first consider the internal gravity waves in a stably stratified fluid flow in the absence of turbulence and neglecting dissipations.
+These waves are described by the linearized momentum and entropy equations written in the Boussinesq approximation \cite{T73,M81,N02,S10}